shelleyolivia/learn-tutorials/network-documentation/avalanche/tutorials/erc20-token-transfer-to-eth-address.md

 ![example](https://i.imgur.com/eB5ERwh.png)

-Then, make sure that you have enough ERC20 token balance on the C-chain of your AVAX wallet.
+Although the error message says something along the lines of gas cost estimate issues, the issue is not having sufficient balance of AVAXDATAHUB.
+Make sure that you have enough ERC20 token balance on the C-chain of your AVAX wallet.

-Conversely, if you have enough AVAXDATAHUB balance, but not enough AVAX
+Conversely, if you have enough AVAXDATAHUB balance, but not enough AVAX token to pay for the transaction, the same error message is produced.
+Similarily, make sure that you have sufficient AVAX balance to pay for the transaction.

 ## About the author